Grain quality

-Grain quality is characterized according to two main types of factors: intrinsic and extrinsic factors.
-The intrinsic factors of grain include: color, composition, bulk density, odor, aroma, size and shape.
+Intrinsic factors of grain include: color, composition, bulk density, odor, size, and shape.

-Color is an important primary factor for the characterization, grading, trade, and processing of grain.
-It is a common criterion used in the wheat trade.
+Color is an important primary factor for the characterization, grading, trade, and processing of grain, and is a common criterion used in the wheat trade.

+Grain composition plays a significant role in the grading and marketing of grains.
 The main constituents of grain are: carbohydrates, protein, lipids, minerals, fiber, phytic acid, and tannins.
-The composition can vary significantly depending on the type of grain, genetics, varieties, agricultural practice, and handling of the grain.
-Grain composition plays a significant role in the grading and marketing of grains.
+The exact composition can vary significantly depending on the species of grain, genetics, varieties, agricultural practice, and handling of the grain.

-Bulk density is defined as the ratio of the mass to a given volume of a grain sample, including the interstitial voids between the particles.
+Bulk density is defined as the ratio of the mass to a given volume of a grain sample, including the interstitial voids (unoccupied spaces) between the particles.

-Size and shape are important factors in grain quality and grading; they vary between grain to grain and between varieties of the same species.
-They are commonly used in rice grading; this is a key factor in the milling industry.
+Size and shape are important factors in grain quality and grading; they vary between grain species and even between varieties of the same species.
+They are commonly factored into rice grading and are key factors in the milling industry.

-Extrinsic factors of grain grading include: age, broken grain, immature grain, foreign matter, infected grain, and moisture content.

-Grain quality grade and specification
+Grade and specification

-Grain grading and specification systems assure that a particular lot of grain meets the standards required by food regulation authorities such as the FDA in the United States, and the FSA in the United Kingdom.
+Grain grading and specification systems assure that a particular lot of grain meets the standards required by food regulation authorities, such as the Food and Drug Administration (FDA) in the United States and the Food Standards Agency (FSA) in the United Kingdom.

 In many countries, grading of grain depends on four main properties: (i) bushel (test) weight, (ii) moisture content, (iii) broken foreign material or the percentage fragments example broken corn foreign materials, and (iv) damaged kernels (i.e. total and heat damaged).

 Test weight

-Test (bushel) weight (also known as volumetric weight) is one of the simplest and traditional criteria used to determine quality of grain and measure of grain bulk density.
-It is an indicator of general grain quality and primary grain specification: normally, the higher the test weight the higher the quality, and the lower the test weight the lower the quality, and grain quality decreases dramatically as grain deteriorates.

-Test weight of grain is affected by many factors including moisture contents (initial and final), frost damage, and maturity, growing and harvesting conditions, drying conditions, fine material, and degree of kernel damaged, and variety.
+Test (bushel) weight, also known as volumetric weight, is one of the simplest and traditional criteria used to determine quality of grain and measure of grain bulk density.
+It is an indicator of general grain quality and primary grain specification; normally, a higher the test weight corresponds to higher quality, and lower test weight corresponds to lower quality, as grain quality decreases dramatically as grain deteriorates.
+Test weight of grain is affected by many factors, including moisture contents (initial and final), frost damage, maturity, growing and harvesting conditions, drying conditions, fine material, amount of kernel damage, and grain variety.

 Moisture content

-Moisture content is an important factor in determining grain quality.
-It is defined as the quantity of water per unit mass of grain, and is expressed on a percentage basis (i.e. wet basis or dry basis).
+Moisture content is defined as the quantity of water per unit mass of grain, expressed on a percentage basis (i.e. wet basis or dry basis).
 Moisture content does not directly affect grain quality, but can indirectly affect quality since grain will spoil if the moisture content is above that of the content recommended for storage.